b3cl0s3r/pwning-juice-shop_ES/appendix/solutions.md

-# :godmode: Appendix A - Challenge solutions
+# :godmode: Apendice A - Soluciones del Desafio

 All URLs in the challenge solutions assume you are running the application locally and on the default port http://localhost:3000.